keithbuhler/keithbuhler.github.io/pages-philosophy/disputations.md

 4. Doesn't refute objections; leaves them hanging, or provides weak assertions to the contrary.
 5. Doesn't meet minimum length requirement; uses excessive block quotes to make up for low word count.
 6. Doesn't cite any texts; doesn't cite semester texts or any other research.
-7. Is composed mostly of convulated, forced, obscure, "thesaurus heavy", pretenious, garbled, academic B. S.
+7. Is composed mostly of confabulated, forced, obscure, "thesaurus heavy", pretentious, garbled, academic B. S.

 I recommend that you write the paper in your preferred text editor (like Word or Google Docs), save a copy, then copy/paste it into the browser by the due date.